 TDSR, MSR and LTV: How Do They Promote Responsible Borrowing?

 For almost anyone doing it for the first time, buying a home in Singapore can be a confusing process.
 Throw in a bunch of acronyms, like ABSD (Additional Buyer’s Stamp Duty) and MOP (Minimum Occupation Period), and things can get baffling real quick.
+However, if you’re intending to take out a loan on a new home purchase, two terms that you’ll absolutely need to know are TDSR and MSR.

 In their full form, TDSR stands for ‘Total Debt Servicing Ratio’, whereas MSR means ‘Mortgage Servicing Ratio’, and they’re both Government initiatives to promote responsible borrowing.
+Below, we explain how TDSR and MSR came about, their purpose, and how to determine your housing affordability using both ratios.

 What exactly are TDSR and MSR?
 And how did they come to be?